-We are a native-controlled 501(c)(3) nonprofit organization founded in 1989 that reorganized in 2011 as a community development model, offering a wide range of Anishinaabe informed services to more effectively meet the needs of Indigenous people, families, and communities.
+Northwest Indian CDC is a native-controlled 501(c)(3) nonprofit organization founded in 1989 that reorganized in 2011 as a community development model, offering a wide range of Anishinaabe-informed services to more effectively meet the needs of Indigenous people, families, and communities.

 Ogema Organics is an indigenous-led tribal entity that comes from over 25 years of agricultural and community organizing work on the White Earth Reservation.
-Our work has focused on Anishinaabe arts and culture, indigenous agriculture, cannabis research and development, and policy making.
-Our mission is to support and encourage the health and wellbeing of life on the White Earth Reservation.
+Their work has focused on Anishinaabe arts and culture, indigenous agriculture, cannabis research and development, and policy making.
+Their mission is to support and encourage the health and wellbeing of life on the White Earth Reservation.

 The Parenting Resource Center, Inc. has operated since 1977.
-Our mission is to provide resources, services, and prevention education to families within the communities that we serve.
+Their mission is to provide resources, services, and prevention education to families within the communities that they serve.

-Red Wing Arts (RWA) has been a cornerstone of the arts in the Red Wing, MN community and throughout the region since its inception in 1952.
-Our mission is to build a vibrant community fueled by the arts.
+Red Wing Arts (RWA) has been a cornerstone of the arts in the Red Wing, Minnesota community and throughout the region since its inception in 1952.
+Their mission is to build a vibrant community fueled by the arts.

 Renewing the Countryside (RTC) connects people with resources, information, and support that helps them activate change.
-We share stories and tools to inspire cultural shifts and systems change.
-And we leverage our partnerships to make sure our reach expands.
-Our mission is to empower people to build healthier rural places where economic, social, and environmental wealth abound.
+They share stories and tools to inspire cultural shifts and systems change.
+And they leverage their partnerships to make sure their reach expands.
+Their mission is to empower people to build healthier rural places where economic, social, and environmental wealth abound.

 Somali American Social Service Association (SASSA) was established for the purpose of rebuilding the immigrants of Olmsted County through education, health, and programs that promote success.
 Their mission is to establish the initiatives of sustainable development programs such as public health, public education, advocacy, empowering women, and small business support.